 “When people are coming to believe, they will find one of the things they search for.”

 Yes, there are a number of issues, and the crime rate is still higher than average compared to other tourist sites.
 But you are a tourist, and you will navigate the countries as a tourist.
 The only piece of advice I can give you is to avoid making yourself an easy target, such as being flashy or moving around while you are so drunk.

 The point here is not to assume that Central America is so dangerous as the numbers say.
 And it would be a great idea to stay clear from the southern parts of any country here.
 And before reserving accommodation, double-check the location to make sure that you are on the safe side.

 Feeding monkeys is quite something in any national park in Central America.
-It’s very tempting as monkeys here are super cute and a big hit with tourists.
-However, your kind deed will alter the monkey’s behavior, changing its reliance on others for its own existence.
+It’s very tempting as the monkeys here are super cute and a big hit with tourists.
+However, your kind deed will alter the monkey’s behaviour, changing its reliance on others for its own existence.

 Then these adorable monkeys will refuse to use their power to find food, and they get lethargic and don’t want to do the exercises they need.
 Not just that, they turn out to be more aggressive and demand a supply of food at any cost.